bingeli1212/nitrile-preview/doc/DOC-nitrile-styles.md

 Following are styles recognized by NITRILE:

-+ halign:p(1cm) c c c c
++ align:p10 c c c c
-+ halign:l l c r r
++ align:l l c r r

-  The halign-option is designed to express alignment options for table columns, which is a list of letter l/r/c, or a string such as "p(1cm)" for paragraph with a fixed width.
+  The "align" is designed to express alignment options for table columns, which is a list of letter l/r/c, or a string such as "p(1cm)" for paragraph with a fixed width.